 How you build backlinks will depend on the size of your company as well as the time and budget you have available.

-If you work in a large organisation, you might team up with the PR and content team to execute full-scale campaigns.
-These campaigns are likely to be costly and have a goal of achieving 30+ links from one campaign.
-This would target high authority sites and national news.
+If you work in a large organisation, you might team up with the PR and content departments to execute full-scale campaigns.
+These campaigns are likely to be costly and have a goal of achieving 30+ links and a high number of brand mentions from one campaign.
+This would target industry relevant, high authority sites and national news.

-Or, you have an SEO agency that spends a certain number of hours a month on link building.
+On the other hand, you might use an SEO agency that spends a certain number of hours a month on link building.
 And, in that month they must achieve a target number or quality of links.